amaarora/amaarora.github.io/_posts/2020-08-09-groupnorm.md

 Therefore, due to the reasons discussed above, we can see that the validation and training errors for **GN** are lower than those for **LN** and **IN**.

-## GroupNorm in PyTorch
+## Implementation of GroupNorm
-Following the snippet of code provided in the research paper:
+The following snippet of code has been provided in the research paper:
 ```python
 def GroupNorm(x, gamma, beta, G, eps=1e−5):
     # x: input features with shape [N,C,H,W]